 But wait!
-There’s more.
+There’s more!
 Inspired by my readers, friends, and experts, here are more statements to memorize and resort to when the occasion arises.
-To get the most from this blog, first think of a common situation in which your goal is to speak up.
-Then, as you read the phrases below, try each one on for size.
+To get the most from this blog post, first think of a common situation in which your goal is to speak up.
+As you read the phrases below, try each one on for size.
 Is there one that fits?

-All of the statements below are basic assertions--short statements that communicate a quick “no” or “yes” to the other person.
-(For an instant course in Assertiveness 101, see this blog.)
-Although basic assertions could come across as overly business-like or brusque, they don’t violate the other person’s rights or disrespect him or her.
-Assuming you use a firm, respectful tone of voice and appropriate body language, no one will mistake you for Doc Martin.
+All of the statements below are basic assertions—short statements that communicate a quick “no” or “yes” to the other person.
+(For an instant course in Assertiveness 101, see this blog post.)
+Although basic assertions could come across as overly businesslike or brusque, they don’t violate the other person’s rights or disrespect him or her.
+Just use a firm, respectful tone of voice and appropriate body language.

 The following basic assertions could be described as "thanks, but..." statements:

 - “Thanks, but I’m not interested.”

 - “Thanks, but I can’t make that a priority right now.”

 - “Thanks, but I need some time to myself right now."

 - “No thanks.”
 As reader Kristie pointed out in "Comments" on the previous blog, it’s not necessary to give a reason—only a smile.